 1. Connect the red meter lead to the gray wire; then connect the black meter lead to the black wire.
 2. Turn the ignition switch to the ON position.
-The meter must show battery voltage. - NOTE: If the meter does not show battery voltage, troubleshoot the LIGHTS fuse on the power distribution module, the ignition switch, or the main harness.
+The meter must show battery voltage.
 3. Connect the red meter lead to the yellow wire; then select the high beam position on the headlight switch.
 The meter must show battery voltage.
 4. Connect the red meter lead to either of the two gray wires; then select the low beam position on the headlight switch.
 The meter must show battery voltage.